michaellofton/Flixster/README.md

 ### Notes
 Challenges:
  - It was tricky getting the placeholder to align properly to the image sizes.
 I used 2 different drawables (one for each orientation) and resized them using [this online tool](https://onlinepngtools.com/resize-png) so they would fit better.
 I also used glide's fit center method to have it scale (and crop if necessary) to fit the dimensions of the movie posters.
+Because The portrait placeholder is higher (in pixels) than it should be, it throws off the alignment.

 Placeholder:
 - The placecholders I used were from this website: https://www.iconfinder.com/